Bay Hive — Pollinator Intelligence Toolkit

 Technical architecture

 Bay Hive runs entirely in the browser as ES modules.
 No build step, no framework, no npm install required on the client side.
-A minimal Node.js static file server (serve.js) handles two server-side functions: CORS proxy for data sources that don't send cross-origin headers (specifically the Homegrown National Park API), and the NLCD tile processing pipeline.
+A minimal Node.js static file server (serve.js) handles two server-side functions: CORS proxy for data sources that don't send cross-origin headers, and the NLCD tile processing pipeline.

 The NLCD pipeline is the technically interesting part.
 To isolate individual land cover classes from the NLCD 2021 WMS, I wrote a pure Node.js PNG decoder — CRC32 verification, Paeth predictor for interlaced images, palette PNG support, RGBA encoder — with no npm dependencies.
 The same infrastructure powers both the per-class tile proxy (strips all non-matching pixels transparent, making it possible to isolate exactly one land cover type at a time) and the /api/nlcd-nesting endpoint (fetches NLCD tiles at zoom 13 and scores pixels within 300 m of a corridor site for nesting suitability).
 NLCD tile results are cached 24 hours server-side.